lagom/lagom/docs/manual/scala/guide/cluster/UsingAkkaPersistenceTyped.md

 This section presents all the steps to model an [Aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html), as defined in Domain-Driven Design, using [Akka Persistence Typed](https://doc.akka.io/docs/akka/2.6/typed/persistence.html?language=Scala) and following the [[CQRS|ES_CQRS]] principles embraced by Lagom.

 Akka Persistence Typed provides an API for building distributed event-sourced Actors.
 We call it an Event Sourced Entity.
-By applying a few design rules, we can desing CQRS Aggregates on top of Akka's API.
+By applying a few design rules, we can design CQRS Aggregates on top of Akka's API.
 We will refer to the term **Aggregate** whenever we cover a DDD Aggregate concept.
 Otherwise the term **Entity** or **Event Sourced Entity** will be used.

 We use a simplified shopping cart example to guide you through the process.
 You can find a full-fledged shopping cart sample on our [samples repository](https://github.com/lagom/lagom-samples/tree/1.6.x/shopping-cart/shopping-cart-scala).